hackclub/hackclub/workshops/sound_galaxy/README.md

 }
 ```

-`drawParticles()` is another function offered by the galaxy manager that calls the particle `draw` function on every instantiated particle.
+`drawParticles()` is another function offered by the galaxy manager that calls the `draw` method on every instantiated particle.

 If you run your repl now, you should see this:

 ![](img/draw.png)

+Nice!
+We've just given life to our particles!
 If you want to make your canvas look more like space, you can add

 ```js
 background(0, 0, 0)